Kin175/Data-Projects-TripleTen/SuperStore/README.md

     * States with negative profit should be improved or discontinued.
     * States with positive profit should be continued with more focus.

-#### Recommendations/Results

-* **Product Strategy:**
-    * **Focus on:** Office Supplies - Binders, Technology - Copiers
-    * **Discontinue:** Furniture - Tables, Office Supplies - Paper
-* **Advertising Strategy:**
-    * Implement targeted advertising campaigns in California, New York, and Texas during the month of December.
-    * Consider a return on ad spend (ROAS) target of 20% for these campaigns.
-* **Return Rate Reduction:**
-    * Investigate the root causes of high return rates for Furniture - Tables and Office Supplies - Binders.
-    * Implement measures to improve product quality and customer satisfaction.

 #### Notes:

 * This analysis provides a high-level overview of the Superstore's sales performance.
-* Further investigation may be required to gain deeper insights into specific areas of concern.

 This README.md provides a summary of the Superstore Data Analysis project.
 For a more in-depth analysis and interactive visualizations, please refer to the Tableau Public dashboard linked above.